bitsnnfl2021/bitsnnfl2021.github.io/_posts/2020-02-18-id-92-web-traffic-anomaly-detection-using-c-lstm-neural-networks.md

 * Primary Link - [https://webscope.sandbox.yahoo.com/catalog.php?datatype=s&did=70](https://webscope.sandbox.yahoo.com/catalog.php?datatype=s&did=70 "https://webscope.sandbox.yahoo.com/catalog.php?datatype=s&did=70") (Note - Sign up and agree to the licenses beforehand, as it might take time for them to approve the access)
 * Alternate Link - [https://github.com/harris0704/nbaData16-17/tree/master/Yahoo_S5_Data](https://github.com/harris0704/nbaData16-17/tree/master/Yahoo_S5_Data "https://github.com/harris0704/nbaData16-17/tree/master/Yahoo_S5_Data")

 **Problem Statement** -

+1. Split the data in 70% training and 30% testing set as given in the paper.
+Perform data preprocessing and clearly report all parameters of the data, eg. number of data samples of various categories in training and testing sets.
+In the notebook containing the code, clearly show graphs with respect to these.
-1. Implement the C-LSTM architecture as given in the paper using Keras & Tensorflow
+2. Implement the C-LSTM architecture (table 6) as given in the paper using Keras API of Tensorflow, and train the model for classification of the data as Normal & Abnormal.
-2. Report the results providing graphs of cross-entropy loss and accuracy vs. epochs, confusion matrix, and precision, recall, F1-score.
+3. Report the results providing graphs of cross-entropy loss and accuracy vs. epochs, confusion matrix, and precision, recall, F1-score and accuracy on the test set.
+4. **Bonus**: Perform Misclassification data analysis (Section 4.2.3) and mention probable reasons for the same.